 - Rising Second-year to Rising Fourth-year students from all majors are eligible to apply.

 - Students must have a strong interest in pursuing a Ph.D. in the liberal arts or sciences to be eligible for an award.

 - To qualify, students must have secured, or are planning to continue, an unfunded undergraduate research position for a faculty member at UChicago or another academic institution during the upcoming 2021 summer.
 The proposed research project should require approximately 400 hours of research over the entire summer and should provide students with substantive research responsibilities and limited clerical or administrative tasks.

 - Students pursing technical or professional post-graduate programs (e.g., JD or MD, etc.)

 - Cannot be used for or with Metcalf funded experiences, or research undertaken in a non-academic environment

-Award amounts are tbd and will be paid out as a summer stipend.
-This is considered taxable income for the student.
+Award amounts will be $5000 and will be paid out as a summer undergraduate research grant.
+The grant may be considered taxable income for the student.

-All students who receive grants through the College Research Summer Fellows program will be expected to present their research (poster or oral presentations) at the annual University of Chicago Undergraduate Research Symposium held in May of each year.
+All students who receive grants through the College Research Summer Fellows program will be expected to present their research (poster or oral presentations) at the annual University of Chicago Undergraduate Research Symposium held in mid-May of each year.
 Next year's symposium is TBD and student recipients will be contacted directly about applying.
 Students will also be expected to participate in the CCRF Research Scholars curriculum (presentation and poster design workshops, preparing for research grants and fellowships, and so forth).

 All students will submit their application through the application link that will be provided here.
 The following materials are required: